CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M03_Lab1_Create_and_publish_a_Knowledge_Article.md

 ## Setup the lab environment

-1. Once logged into https://admin.powerplatform.microsoft.com/ using the credentials given in lab environment details tab.
+1. Open the browser in your virtual machine and navigate and login to https://admin.powerplatform.microsoft.com/ using the credentials given in lab environment details tab.

     ![](../images/intro-1.png)